mi4uu/vscode-kittycoder/CONTRIBUTING.md

 This will:

 1. Build the project
-2. Open a new "Extension Development Host" VS Code window, with your local code overriding your "Privy" extension
+2. Open a new "Extension Development Host" VS Code window, with your local code overriding your "KittyTheCoder" extension

 It's handy to test your changes in integration with VS Code API.